bitcoin-api/bitcoin-api-full-stack/README.md

 2. Have to access that server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).

+3. Have a Redis server that you can access using a URL.
+[Redis Labs](https://redislabs.com) provides great Redis services.

 ### Set Up The Bitcoin Node Server(s)